rpm-lab/CSCI5980-F24-DeepRob/syllabus.md

 ---
 layout: page
 title: Syllabus
-description: Course policies and information pertaining to Deep Learning for Robot Perception and Manipulation at the University of Minnesota.
+description: Course policies and information pertaining to Deep Learning for Robot Manipulation at the University of Minnesota.
 nav_order: 2
 ---